bugsbirb/TridERMly/README.md

 # Shifts
 # -----------------
 #  channel: The channel where the requests get sent
-#  permissions: The role that can send requests
+#  permissions: The roles that can send requests
 #  online: The role that can be online
 #  break: The role that can be on break
-#  manager: The role that can manage the shifts
+#  manager: The roles that can manage the shifts

 # Punishments
 # -----------------
 #  channel: The channel where the requests get sent
 #  types: The types of punishments that can be given
-#  permissions: The role that can give punishments
+#  permissions: The roles that can give punishments

 shifts: